Skip to main content

 Olga Kanevsky, LL.B, LL.M

 Olga Kanevsky is the principal lawyer at Kanevsky Law Office, specializing exclusively in personal injury law.
-With over 20 years of experience and $50 million recovered for clients, she is recognized as one of Toronto's leading personal injury advocates.
-Licensed by the Law Society of Ontario (Member #51731A) since 2001.
+With over 20 years of experience handling accident claims across the GTA, she has been licensed by the Law Society of Ontario(Member #51731A) since 2001.
 She serves clients in English, Russian, and Ukrainian.

 LSO Member #51731ACBA MemberOBA Member